Downtown-Credo/downtown-credo.github.io/_locations/north-quarter.md

   salads as well as a brunch menu!
 Open six days a week, it's a great spot to start your day, take a lunch break, or peruse for your next favorite book.
 open:
-- days: Monday – Saturday
+- days: Sunday – Saturday
-  hours: 7am-6pm
+  hours: 7:30am-3:30pm
-- days: "Kitchen: Wednesday – Saturday"
+- days: "Kitchen: Sunday – Saturday"
-  hours: 8am-2pm
-- days: Sunday
-  hours: Closed
+  hours: 8am-3:30pm
 phone: "(407) 519-0643"
 year_opened: 2016
 banner: "/img/location/north-quarter/location-north-quarter-banner.webp"